 5. Keep your software updated...make it easier on yourself and install the free security tool Secunia PSI .

-6. If you have not already done so, you might want to install CCleaner and run it in each user's profile: http://www.ccleaner.com/ ** UNcheck the option to install the Yahoo toolbar that is checked by default for the Standard version, or download the toolbar-free versions (Slim or Basic) when given the option for those.
+6. If you have not already done so, you might want to install CCleaner and run it in each user's profile: ** UNcheck the option to install the any toolbars or trial products that may be checked by default for the Standard version, or download the toolbar-free versions (Slim/Basic) when given the option for those.

 7. Web Of Trust , uses colored alerts to warn about risky websites warns you about risky websites that try to scam visitors, deliver malware or send spam.
 Protect your computer against online threats by using WOT as your front-line layer of protection when browsing or searching in unfamiliar territory.
 WOT's color-coded icons show you ratings for 21 million websites, helping you avoid the dangerous sites:

-8. If you still wish to use Internet Explorer, please make sure you install SpywareBlaster: http://www.javacoolsoftware.com/spywareblaster.html It will: Prevent the installation of ActiveX-based spyware, adware, browser hijackers, dialers, and other potentially unwanted software.
-Block spyware/tracking cookies in Internet Explorer and Mozilla Firefox.
+9. Let's talk about trackers, cookies, adware and other potentially unwanted pests.
+If you still wish to use Internet Explorer, please make sure you install SpywareBlaster .
+It will: Prevent the installation of ActiveX-based spyware, adware, browser hijackers, dialers, and other potentially unwanted software.
+Block spyware/tracking cookies in Internet Explorer and other browsers.
 Restrict the actions of potentially unwanted sites in Internet Explorer.
-Tutorial here:http://www.bleepingcomputer.com/forums/tutorial49.html Periodically check for updates.
+Periodically check for SpywareBlaster updates.